RashaMou/dev-init-scripts/README.md

 1. Create a boilerplate for the empty files created by server-dev-token.sh
 2. Create a script to place the helper scripts in the system environment

+# How to contribute

+To contribute, just fork this repository and submit a pull request with your contribution.

+If creating an original script not yet in this repository please add a comment at the bottom of the script in the form: #Creator/Contributor: github-username:Real-Name(optional).

+If making some changes to an existing script please comment your changes and add your name in a comment at the bottom in the form: #Contributor: github-username:Real-Name(optional).